enter-haken/blog/notes/stack.markdown

     app-text/tree
     sys-apps/the_silver_searcher

-## language specific package managers
+## non Gentoo packages

     dev-python/pip
     net-libs/nodejs
     dev-haskell/cabal

-There are some applications, which can be installed via other package managers.

-They can be installed via
+There are some applications, which can be installed via other package managers They can be installed via

     $ pip install pgcli --user